ccmarti1/PythonPractice/README.md

 # PythonPractice
- This were I store my practice python projects
+ This I were I store my practice projects for python